armory/docs/content/en/armory-cdaas/reference/deployfile/ref-queries.md

 title: Query Reference Guide
 linkTitle: Queries
 description: >
-  Borealis has different requirements for how queries are formatted and what kind of data can get returned based on the metrics provider you use for automated canary analysis.
-This guide provides basic information about what Borealis needs for each provider.
+  Armory CDaaS has different requirements for how queries are formatted and what kind of data can get returned based on the metrics provider you use for automated canary analysis.
+This guide provides basic information about what Armory CDaaS needs for each provider.
 exclude_search: true
 ---

 ## Automated canary analysis

-When Borealis performs automated canary analysis, Borealis runs queries against a metrics provider to either progress a deployment or roll it back based on thresholds you set.
+When Armory CDaaS performs automated canary analysis, Armory CDaaS runs queries against a metrics provider to either progress a deployment or roll it back based on thresholds you set.
 Armory CDaaS supports the following metrics providers:

 - Datadog
 - New Relic